molstar/molstar/docs/v6-architecture.md

 - **Keep deliberate composition explicit.** Default specs and registration catalogs assemble complete feature sets for app composition.
 They are not general symbol-import entry points.
 Base runtime modules and individual providers must not depend on them; enforce that boundary even within a package.

 Enforce the policy through lint/import-graph checks and the public export inventory.
 Validate that a leaf import cannot reach unrelated providers, default catalogs, or optional backends through re-exports.
 Reuse the slim-plugin fixture to check both processed modules and production output, with a downstream Vite development smoke/profile case alongside esbuild.
 Audit real registration and asset side effects before adding purity annotations or `sideEffects: false`; no consumer barrel-rewriting plugin is required.

+The existing CDN app globals are compatibility APIs at the final bundle boundary.
+Preserve their exported names, including existing re-exported values, as required by §9.3.
+This does not introduce library barrels: library code must not import the app entry points or depend on their global objects.

 ## 5. ESM and TypeScript source